Suggestion: Watch the 5 minutes video tutorial before reading this article

-You also need to ask yourself why you want to invest in Vietnam.
+You should ask yourself why you want to invest in Vietnam.

-If you look for high appreciations, developing areas in Ho Chi Minh City can be a good choice, as it’s currently attracting a lot of foreign companies, expats and wealthy locals.
+If you look for high price appreciations, developing areas in Ho Chi Minh City can be a good choice.
+It’s attracting a lot of foreign companies, expats and wealthy locals.

 Later in this article, I will explain more about interesting places for property investments.
 You can also read my separate articles that list new upcoming property projects for sale in Ho Chi Minh City, and other cities.